MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 6. Complete creation of the Windows app to have Intune deploy and install Remote Help on applicable devices.

 > [!NOTE]
-> Remote Help only works when targeting a group of devices, and that targeting a group of users will not be successful.
+> Remote Help only works when targeting a group of devices.
+Targeting a group of users will not be successful.

 ## Configure Remote Help for your tenant